 - Exporting higher education, vocational education and training, English language training and secondary school education

 - Offshore delivery of education services

 - High quality student experience

-- Melbourne is recognised as one of the world's premier destination cities for international students, with the QS Best Student Cities Index ranking Melbourne number two in the world, second only to Paris.
+- Melbourne is recognised as one of the world's premier destination cities for international students.
+In 2017, QS Best Student Cities awarded Melbourne as Australia's best student city and the fifth best in the world.

 Boston Consulting Group report

 A snapshot of Victoria's International Education sector International Education - Fact Pack - Boston Consulting Group (PDF 817.05 KB) complied by the Boston Consulting Group.

 An accessible version of this document is currently not available.
 Work to create an accessible version may already be in progress or an accessible version can be provided on request.
 Please contact the Digital and Social Media team, if you need further information about this document.

 Page last updated: 6 July 2017